haziq-exe/TikTokAutoUploader/Documentation.md

 )
 ```

-For more details, please feel free to contact me at haziqmk123@gmail.com or on LinkedIn (on my github profile)
+For more details or if errors persist, please feel free to contact me at haziqmk123@gmail.com or on LinkedIn (on my github profile)

-### Key Sections:

-- **Parameter Explanations**: Provides detailed descriptions of each parameter, including the valid options and their effects.
-- **Other Notes**: Highlights recommendations and limitations related to TikTok accounts and scheduling.
-- **Example Usage**: Demonstrates a practical example of how to use the function.